X.25: How the CCITT standardized virtual circuits

+Worldwide public data networks

 Publicly accessible X.25 networks, commonly called public data networks, were set up in many countries during the late 1970s and 1980s to lower the cost of accessing various online services.
 Examples include Iberpac, TRANSPAC, Compuserve, Tymnet, Telenet, Euronet, PSS, Datapac, Datanet 1 and AUSTPAC as well as the International Packet Switched Service.
 Their combined network had large global coverage during the 1980s and into the 1990s.

 Beginning in the early 1990s, in North America, use of X.25 networks (predominated by Telenet and Tymnet) started to be replaced by Frame Relay services offered by national telephone companies.
 Most systems that required X.25 now use TCP/IP, however it is possible to transport X.25 over TCP/IP when necessary.

 X.25 networks are still in use throughout the world.
 A variant called AX.25 is used widely by amateur packet radio.
 Racal Paknet, now known as Widanet, remains in operation in many regions of the world, running on an X.25 protocol base.
 In some countries, like the Netherlands or Germany, it is possible to use a stripped version of X.25 via the D-channel of an ISDN-2 (or ISDN BRI) connection for low-volume applications such as point-of-sale terminals; but, the future of this service in the Netherlands is uncertain.

-X.25 is still used in the aeronautical business (especially in Asia) even though a transition to modern protocols like X.400 is without option as X.25 hardware becomes increasingly rare and costly.
+X.25 is still used in the aeronautical business (especially in Asia) even though a transition to modern protocols is increasingly important as X.25 hardware becomes increasingly rare and costly.
 As recently as March 2006, the United States National Airspace Data Interchange Network has used X.25 to interconnect remote airfields with air route traffic control centers.

 France was one of the last remaining countries where commercial end-user service based on X.25 operated.
 Known as Minitel it was based on Videotex, itself running on X.25.
 In 2002, Minitel had about 9 million users, and in 2011 it accounted for about 2 million users in France when France Télécom announced it would shut down the service by 30 June 2012.
 As planned, service was terminated 30 June 2012.
 There were 800,000 terminals in operation at the time.
+An X.25 service was still purchasable from BT in the United Kingdom in 2019.